PHYRA47/Euro-Coin-Counter/README.md

 # 🪙 Euro Coin Counting Project 📸

 Welcome to the Euro Coin Counting Project!
-This project represents the final assignment for the Digital Image Processing and Analysis course during the first semester of the [iPSRS 2023](https://www.master-photonics4security.eu/psrs-in-2023-2025) program in collaboration with [Nadeer Hasan](https://www.linkedin.com/in/nadeer-hasan-329698211/).
+This project represents the final assignment for the Digital Image Processing and Analysis course during the first semester of the [PSRS 2023](https://www.master-photonics4security.eu/psrs-in-2023-2025) program in collaboration with [Nadeer Hasan](https://www.linkedin.com/in/nadeer-hasan-329698211/).
 The primary aim is to employ digital image processing techniques to identify, classify, and count Euro coins from a given image.

 ### Project Overview